 Why do you need to overcome perfectionism?
 Because it’s negative behavior.
-First, it represents a false reality, either that we can become perfect, or that we’re hopelessly miserable creatures–neither is true.
-Second, it leads to inaction and limited potential.
+First, it represents a false reality that we can become perfect.
+Second, when we fail, it tells us we’re hopeless failures.
+The end results are stress, anxiety, guilt, paralysis, and limited potential.
 Here’s an example from my own life.

-For years I’ve been telling people that as influencers and marketers the biggest mistake they’re making is to not do anything at all.
-Instead, they should be taking The Lean Startup approach–diving in, doing quick and dirty experiments, seeing what’s working and what’s not, and then doubling down on what works and making it better.
-The founder of LinkedIn, Reid Hoffman, put it this way when talking about projects:
+For years I told clients the biggest mistake they were making was to not do anything at all.
+Instead, they should take The Lean Startup approach–dive in, do quick and dirty experiments, see what works and what doesn’t, then double down on what works.
+The founder of LinkedIn, Reid Hoffman, put it this way when speaking to startups: